jymcheong/SysmonViz/README.md

 **SysmonViz is not meant for production**.
 I have yet to test it on a larger network with high event rate.
 Sysmon itself also has certain limitations.
 It is useful to understand what's going on within a Windows host at a "mid-level" granularity as oppose to deep instrumentation down to the APIs or machine instructions level.

+EDR are expensive, most of the Sysmon visualization I have seen so far are "batch-offline" based & can be tedious.
+It is part of a method which I came up known as User-Action-Tracking: https://www.linkedin.com/pulse/user-action-tracking-jym-cheong/

 ## How does it look like?

 ![](images/smss.png)